bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 Install U-boot 2013.10 on the Beagle Bone's internal flash storage (eMMC)
 =========================================================================

-This is needed for some aspects of Free Electrons' kernel and Android labs, such as saving U-Boot environment settings to eMMC storage.
+This is needed for some aspects of Bootlin's kernel and Android labs, such as saving U-Boot environment settings to eMMC storage.

 Tested on the following board revisions: